DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/cronjob.md

 1. On the __Container Configuration__ page, configure the basic information of the container where the load resides, and optionally configure information such as life cycle and health check, and then click __Next__ .

-1. On the __Scheduled Task Configuration__ page, configure concurrency policies, timing rules, task records, other configurations and other information
+1. On the __CronJob Configuration__ page, configure concurrency policies, timing rules, task records, other configurations and other information

     - Concurrency strategy: Whether to allow multiple Job tasks to run in parallel.

-        - __Allow__ : A new scheduled task can be created before the previous task is completed, and multiple tasks can be parallelized.
+        - __Allow__ : A new CronJob can be created before the previous task is completed, and multiple tasks can be parallelized.
 Too many tasks may occupy cluster resources.
         - __Forbid__ : Before the previous task is completed, a new task cannot be created.
 If the execution time of the new task is up and the previous task has not been completed, CronJob will ignore the execution of the new task.
         - __Replace__ : If the execution time of the new task is up, but the previous task has not been completed, the new task will replace the previous task.